djalbat/xgl/README.md

 </script>
 ```

-If you define such an element with the `__configuration__` property set in this way then there is no need to pass any further arguments to the function.
+If you define such an element with the `__configuration__` property set in this way then there is no need to pass the optional `configuration` argument to the function.

-It was mentioned in the tiling example but is worth repeating here that if you wish to tile textures then you have load the images individually.
-Tiling images extract from an image map leads to unsatisfactory results.
+It was mentioned in the tiling example but is worth repeating here that if you wish to tile textures then you have load images individually in this way.
+Tiling images extracted from an image map leads to unsatisfactory results.

-The `preloadImageImageMap() function` works in tandem with XGL server, as explained in the pyramid example explained above.
-Again an optional `host` can be provided in an optional `configuration` argument that must include `imageMapURI` and `imageMapJSON` arguments.
-The `imageMap` and `imageMapJSON` arguments passed by way of the callback function are then passed to any part that needs to make use of them.
+The `preloadImageImageMap() function` works in tandem with XGL server, as in the pyramid example explained above.
+Again the host can be provided in an optional `configuration` argument that must include `imageMapURI` and `imageMapJSON` properties.
+The `imageMap` and `imageMapJSON` arguments passed by way of the callback function are then passed on to any part that needs to make use of the image map:

 ```
 const pyramidExample = () => {